mohsenoid/Android-Interview-Questions/KOTLIN.md

 13. #### What do you mean by destructuring in Kotlin?

     **Destructuring** is a convenient way of extracting multiple values from data stored in(possibly nested) objects and Arrays.
 It can be used in locations that receive data (such as the left-hand side of an assignment).
-Sometimes it is convenient to d *estructure* an object into a number of variables, for example:
+Sometimes it is convenient to *destructure* an object into several variables, for example:

     ```kotlin
     val (name, age) = employee